-, caution should be exercised either before accepting these criticisms or .
-One reason to exercise caution there are problems with Sobel et al.’s (2004) operationalization of BB reasoning (for alternative operationalizations see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994).
+Nonetheless, caution should be exercised either before accepting these criticisms or the conclusion that human children can engage in BB reasoning.
+One major reason to exercise caution concerns the fact that there are problems with Sobel et al.’s (2004) operationalization of BB reasoning (for alternative operationalizations not discussed here see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994).
 These authors operationally defined BB reasoning as greater B choices in the ISO condition than in the BB condition.
 This way of operationally defining BB reasoning was presumably motivated by two key factors.
-First, if the causal status of object A—which can be determined unequivocally when object A is placed alone on the machine—causes participants retrospectively to reevaluate the causal status of object B, then participants should consider B to be less of a blicket in the BB condition (and thus retrospectively “block” it) than in the ISO condition.
+First, if the causal status of object A—which can be determined unequivocally when object A is placed alone on the machine—causes participants retrospectively to reevaluate (i.e., to go back in time to rejudge) the causal status of object B, then participants should consider B to be less of a blicket in the BB condition (and thus retrospectively “block” it) than in the ISO condition.
 This is because A by itself fails to produce the effect in the ISO condition but produces the effect by itself in the BB condition.
 Specifically, by operationalizing BB in terms of the difference in treatment of object B across the BB and ISO conditions, it is logically possible that participants treated object B differently between the BB and ISO conditions because they observed a positive effect during the elemental (i.e., A+) phase in the BB condition but a negative effect during the elemental (i.e., A-) phase in the ISO condition.
-This would mean that participants’ differential treatment of object B across the two conditions could have resulted from the fact that the two conditions differed in terms of their low-level perceptual features rather than from a true retrospective reevaluation of object B by participants based on A’s relation to and effect on object B across both conditions.
+This would mean that participants’ differential treatment of object B across the two conditions could have resulted from the fact that the two conditions differed in terms of their low-level perceptual features rather than from a true retrospective reevaluation of object B by participants based on A’s relation to and effect on object B across both conditions (which is the intended inference).